6 Reasons Why the C-Suite Should Pay Attention to SPM (Part 1)

 Consideration 2: Target the right opportunities, reduce territory coverage gaps, and manage unassigned quota

-Your organization needs to target the right opportunities, reduce the territory coverage gaps that can occur when a sales rep has relocated or leaves the company, and manage any unassigned quota to ensure that the organization meets the revenue plan.
+Your organization needs to target the right opportunities, optimize territories by reducing coverage gaps that can occur when a sales rep has relocated or leaves the company, and manage any unassigned quota to ensure that the organization meets the revenue plan.

 If you have 1,500 hundred sales reps, at an attrition rate of 20% or 30% consider the math.
 The coverage gap and the unassigned quota that you’re juggling month over month puts you at risk of not hitting your revenue plan.
 Another factor contributing to keeping your sales reps happy and satisfied includes providing competitive incentive compensation plans.